-The terms research and development(R&D) in the Czech Republic are defined in the Act on R&D Support from Public Funds.
+The terms research and development (R&D) in the Czech Republic are defined in the Act on the Support of Research and Development from Public Funds.
 R&D is defined as systematic creative work conducted for the purpose of broadening of existing knowledge (including knowledge of humans, culture, and society), obtaining new pieces of knowledge or application of pieces of knowledge in practice using methods allowing their confirmation, addition, or refutation.

-Reporting units in the R&D statistical survey are all legal and natural persons conducting R&D on the territory of the Czech Republic as their principal (CZ-NACE 72) or secondary economic activity, irrespective of the number of their personnel, sector, or CZ-NACE activity they are active in.
-Thebreakdown of data by region has been available since 2001 and is processed by the location of R&D workplaces of respective reporting units.
+Reporting units in the R&D statistical survey are all legal and natural persons conducting R&D on the territory of the Czech Republic as their principal activity (CZ-NACE 72) or a secondary economic activity, irrespective of the number of their personnel, sector, or CZ-NACE activity they are active in.
+The breakdown of data by region has been available since 2001 and is processed by the location of R&D workplaces of respective reporting units.
 In the case of the higher education sector it applies mainly to respective faculties of public universities.
 Data for districts were made according to addresses of R&D workplaces.